 San Francisco Neon is a project of

-Al Barna is a San Francisco photographer and artist whose work has been shown in exhibitions at the de Young Museum, the Legion of Honor Museum, the Rayko Gallery, and the San Francisco Arts Commission Gallery.
-His photography has been published in CA Modern magazine, Society of Commerical Archeology Journal, The Sun magazine and Shots magazine. www.albarna.com
+Al Barna is a San Francisco photographer and artist whose work has been shown in exhibitions at the de Young Museum, the Legion of Honor Museum, the Rayko Gallery, the San Francisco Public Library, and the San Francisco Arts Commission Gallery.
+His photography has been published in CA Modern magazine, Society of Commercial Archeology Journal, The Sun magazine, and Shots magazine. www.albarna.com

 Randall Ann Homan began her interest in the art of signage as an apprentice sign painter in Flagstaff, Arizona.
 She lives in San Francisco and is an art director, photographer, and an award-winning graphic designer.
-She has designed books for Ten Speed Press and Harper Collins.
 Someday she would like to design a neon sign. www.giantorange.net

 Tom Downs is the author of Walking San Francisco (Wilderness Press) and an award-winning edition of Lonely Planet’s New Orleans, along with many other books and articles having to do with places, built environments, culture, and history. www.tomdowns.xyz